zhuyin520/Factorio--God--Mod/README.md

 ---------------------------------------------------------------------------------------------------

-#  Ctrl + right mouse button = magician's teleportation skill(Teleportation)
+#  right mouse button = magician's teleportation skill(Teleportation)
-#  Ctrl + left mouse button = Violent lightning strikes (Thunder，causes area damage9x9 zone)
+#  left mouse button = Violent lightning strikes (Thunder，causes area damage9x9 zone)
-#  Ctrl + middle mouse button =Teleportation array animation, all destroyed
+#  middle mouse button =Teleportation array animation, all destroyed

 ---------------------------------------------------------------------------------------------------

 一、What is this mod about！！！💟

-   *  Ctrl + right mouse button, the character teleports to the mouse position instantly, supports SE
+   *  right mouse button, the character teleports to the mouse position instantly, supports SE
    *  When teleporting, a star animation appears on the bottom of the character's feet
-   *  Ctrl+mouse in the middle, character foot sole, teleportation array animation, all destroyed
+   *  mouse in the middle, character foot sole, teleportation array animation, all destroyed
-   *  Ctrl + left mouse button, the character releases a thunder attack, supports SE           （next version）
+   *  left mouse button, the character releases a thunder attack, supports SE           （next version）
    *  Detailed comments in Chinese, you can download and take a look at the code
    * When clicking on the upper right map perspective, you can teleport on the planet, where you are a god.